Jimmy McLane: 1948 London Olympics

+1952 Helsinki Olympics

 Four years later at the 1952 Summer Olympics in Helsinki, Finland, McLane won another gold medal by swimming the anchor leg for the U.S. team in the 4 × 200-meter freestyle relay, together with relay teammates Wayne Moore, Bill Woolsey, and Ford Konno.
 The Americans set a new Olympic record of 8:31.1 in the final.
 In individual competition, he finished fourth in the men's 1,500-meter freestyle (18:51.5), and seventh in the men's 400-meter freestyle (4:40.3).

-McLane was born in Pittsburgh, Pennsylvania.
-At the age of 13, he won the four-mile swim at the national AAU outdoor long-distance championships.
-As a student at Phillips Academy in Andover, MA, he set national high school records in the 200-yard freestyle, 220-yard freestyle, and 440-yard freestyle.
-He attended Yale University, where he helped the Yale Bulldogs swimming and diving team win two National Collegiate Athletic Association (NCAA) Championships.
-He graduated from Yale in 1953.
+During the Korean War era, McLane served with a branch of Army Intelligence in greater New York, and during his years of service, swam and trained with the U.S. Army for two years.

+Post-swimming life

 He retired from swimming after winning three gold medals at the 1955 Pan American Games.

+McLane was married to Barbara Hamby in the early 1950's and later to his wife Carol around 2004.
+In McLane's professional career after retiring from swimming, he worked for General Mills and Life Magazine.
+Suffering from Multiple Sclerosis in mid-life, he retired from his careers, but continued to lead a physically active and full life.

+Honors

 In 1970, he was inducted into the International Swimming Hall of Fame.

 McLane died at his home in Ipswich, Massachusetts, on December 13, 2020, at the age of 90.
 He had lived in Ipswich for the past 13 years.
+He was survived by his wife Carol whom he married around 2004, three sons, a daughter, grandchildren and great-grandchildren.
+Services were held gravesite at Ipswich's South Side Cemetery.